kumarmanglam/Calender/README.md

-Bug in website need to fixed : Weekdays could not be added due time constraints and some functions error but I can work on that.
+Bug in website need to fixed : Weekdays could not be fixed added due time constraints.
+It has some bug which I am unable to find at this moment and why is that occuring.

 Live Link - https://inquisitive-lollipop-6f94c4.netlify.app/